box/box-python-sdk-gen/docs/ai.md

 ### Arguments

 - prompt `str`
   - The prompt provided by the client to be answered by the LLM.
+The prompt's length is limited to 10000 characters.
 - items `List[CreateAiTextGenItems]`
   - The items to be processed by the LLM, often files.
+The array can include **exactly one** element. **Note**: Box AI handles documents with text representations up to 1MB in size.
+If the file size exceeds 1MB, the first 1MB of text representation will be processed.
 - dialogue_history `Optional[List[CreateAiTextGenDialogueHistory]]`
   - The history of prompts and answers previously passed to the LLM.
 This provides additional context to the LLM in generating the response.
 - extra_headers `Optional[Dict[str, Optional[str]]]`